 Have you ever noticed a sudden change in your dog's behavior?
 One minute, it’s lying by your side, and the next, cowering in your bathroom.
 At first, there appears to be no apparent reason for this change in your pup's mood.
 Then, suddenly, a violent thunderstorm rolls in over your home.

 How did your pup know that a storm was heading your way?
-Veterinarians and other dog experts believe canines are better than humans at detecting changes in the barometric pressure.
-Dogs also have superior hearing.
+Veterinarians and other dog experts believe canines are better than humans at detecting changes in barometric pressure.
+Dogs also have a superior hearing.
 It's possible that your pup heard the low-frequency rumbling of thunder while the storm was still many miles away.

 Dogs and Hot Weather